denten-books/plain-text/3-format.md

 novels, songs, films, or poems.
 Formatting imposes structure.

 Think of a paragraph, for example.
-Writers use them to break up the flow of thoughts on a page.
+Writers use them to break up the flow of thoughts on page.
 Paragraphs contain information.
 Can one imagine an empty paragraph?
 Could the shape of a paragraph persist outside of the material confines of a page or screen?
 Can one imagine paragraphs that unfold spatially not in two dimensions, a rectangle, but in one, along a straight line, or in